TakalaniMadau/todo-with-weather-intermediate-assessment/README.md

 ### Installation

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone git@github.com:TakalaniMadau/todo-with-weather-intermediate-assessment.git`
 2. Run `bundle install`
-3. Run `bin/dev` to start the development server

-- Configuration
+### Configuration

 - Database creation

+- Run `rails db:create` to create the database

 - Database initialization

+- Run `rails db:migrate` to run migrations

 - How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+- Run `rails test` to run the test suite

+### Run Application

+- Run `rails server` to start the development server

+The application will be available at http://localhost:3000